dwaite/connect/openid-connect-4-identity-assurance/requesting.md

 `verified_claims` is added to the `userinfo` or `id_token` element of the `claims` parameter.

 Since `verified_claims` contains the effective Claims about the End-User in a nested `claims` element, the syntax is extended to include expressions on nested elements as follows.
-The `verified_person_data` element includes a `claims` element, which in turn includes the desired Claims as keys with a `null` value.
+The `verified_claims` element includes a `claims` element, which in turn includes the desired Claims as keys with a `null` value.
 An example is shown in the following:

 ```json
 {